brianhornsby/kodi-addons/README.md

 Otherwise the scripts will not be able to get the addons version number.

-I use the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model, so these scripts check that they are being run on the develop branch.
+I use the [git-flow](http://nvie.com/posts/a-successful-git-branching-model/) branching model, so these scripts check that they are being run on the correct branch (develop or master).

 ## update-version.sh